apache/ignite-3/modules/configuration/README.md

 * decimal(p,s) - decimal number with fixed precision(p) and scale(s);
 * datetime(fsp) - date and time with fractional seconds precision(fsp).

-If you do not use polymorphic configuration, then the scheme will be something like this:
+If you do not use polymorphic configuration, then the scheme will look something like this:

 ```java
 @Config